Tips Bulletin

 Manure tea is a popular choice for farmers, made from the fermented manure of non-meat-eating animals.
 It’s the best natural fertilizer for vegetable garden areas.
 Like making compost tea, aged animal manure is collected in a porous material, submerged in water, and allowed to steep.

-The benefits of making compost tea go beyond supplying your garden soil with nutrients because good compost tea grows beneficial fungi and nematodes, which help defend plants in the garden from harmful microorganisms in the soil.
+Here, you can read more ways to make manure tea; the benefits of making compost tea go beyond supplying your garden soil with nutrients.
+Good compost tea grows beneficial fungi and nematodes, which help defend plants in the garden from harmful microorganisms in the soil.

 Using compost tea in your garden helps plants grow faster, produce better yields, and protect plants from various pests and diseases.